Dynamics on Trees of Spheres: Non dynamical objects

-A cover between trees of spheres is the extension of the notion of combinatorial trees cover to \tss.
-We add the data of a ramified cover for each internal vertex and require that the ramification locus is contained in the set of the edges attaching points.
+\paragraph{Definitions and degree} A cover between trees of spheres is the extension to trees of spheres of the notion of combinatorial trees cover.
+We add the data of a branched cover for each internal vertex and require that the branching locus is contained in the set of the edges attaching points.